Jilim97/NF_SpatialTranscriptomics_Pipeline/README.md

 ```
 library(STUtility)
 ```
-Now you have all necessary R packages
+Now you have all necessary R packages/
 Extra R packages should be downloaded for further analysis over rscript from this page

 ## Create a Congif file